Kwpolska/chriswarrick.com/posts/2015/12/27/windows-10-november-upgrade-windows-as-a-dis-service.rst

 Windows 10 claims to be *Windows as a Service*: a fast update cycle with new Windows builds released often.
 Now, Linux users are accustomed to this.
-Depending on your distribution, you get new versions somewhere between “every day” (rolling release: :doc:`Arch Linux <arch-linux-the-best-distro-ever>`, Gentoo, Debian sid), “every 6 months” (Ubuntu, Fedora), or some other time scale.
+Depending on your distribution, you get new versions somewhere between “every day” (rolling release: Arch Linux, Gentoo, Debian sid), “every 6 months” (Ubuntu, Fedora), or some other time scale.
 (Three months and two weeks passed between the two “general” builds of Windows 10.)
 And most of the time, the upgrades are fast and relatively painless.